-The Raspberry Pi 4 is arguably the best Single Board Computer, but do you know you can overclock it to eek out even more performance?
-Yes, its base ARM Cortex-A72 processor with maximum clock speeds of 1.5GHz can be overclocked to achieve 2.147GHz clock speed!
+The Raspberry Pi 4 is arguably the best Single Board Computer, but did you know you can overclock it to squeeze out even more performance?
+Yes, its base ARM Cortex-A72 processor with max clock speeds of 1.5GHz can actually be overclocked to up to 2.147GHz !

-Before we get started, of course we’ll first need go through what you’ll need for this tutorial.
-Apart from your Raspberry Pi 4 board, you’ll require:
+Before we get started, let’s first go through what you’ll need for this tutorial.
+Apart from your Raspberry Pi 4, you’ll need:

-- Reliable power supply option (official version is highly recommended) to ensure your Pi is not being starved of power
+- A Reliable Power Supply (official version is highly recommended) to ensure your Pi is not being starved of power

 Undoubtedly the biggest issue with the Raspberry Pi 4 is thermal issues and throttling.
-With the Pi 4 capable of reaching insane temperatures (80°C and even beyond 85°C) without even overclocking attempts, you’ll need a cooling solution on place.
+With the Pi 4 capable of reaching insane temperatures (even beyond 85°C) without overclocking, you’ll definitely need a cooling solution in place if you want to overclock it!

-One of the hot favorites here at Seeed, is the Blink Blink ICE Tower CPU Cooling Fan for Raspberry Pi.
-It’s capable of reducing temperatures from 80℃ to 40℃ and is designed by 52PI, a world’s leading Raspberry Pi accessories manufacturer.
-To achieve such level of cooling, this fan includes a 5mm copper tube, multi-layer heat sinks, 7 blades powerful fan.
+One of the hot favourites here at Seeed is the Black Warrior ICE Tower CPU Cooling Fan for Raspberry Pi.
+It’s capable of reducing temperatures from 80℃ to 40℃ and is designed by 52PI, a world-leading Raspberry Pi accessories manufacturer.
+To achieve such a level of cooling, this cooling kit includes a 5mm copper tube, multi-layered heat sinks, and a fan with 7 blades.

 Step 2: Update your Raspberry Pi 4 Firmware